 - Parking: Main streets and side streets are tight.
 Watch out for tow zones.
-Park in the Citylights building garage for $8 all day, 48th Ave and 5th St, Long Island City, NY.
+Park in the Citylights building garage, 48th Ave and 5th St, Long Island City, NY.

 - Hospital: Mount Sinai Hospital of Queens, 25-10 30th Avenue, Long Island City, NY.

 - Movies: New Center Cinema, 4217 Queens Blvd, Sunnyside.

 - Police station: 108th Precinct, 5-47 50th Ave, 718-784-5411, Third Watch is filmed in this beautiful police station.

 - Community Board 2: 43-22 50th Street, Woodside, NY 11377.

 - Business organizations: Long Island City Partnership sponsors networking, small office spaces, and the arts in LIC.

 - Queens West: The development of the Queens waterfront in Hunters Point is run by the Queens West Development Corporation, a subsidiary of New York State's Empire State Development.